BrandeisMakerLab/Robotics_ZumoAutomation/Proximity/README.md

-Line Library
+Proximity Library
 =============
-+ This Library Provides Wrapper Functions for the ZUMO32U4LineSensors Class
++ This Library Provides Wrapper Functions for the ZUMO32U4PorximitySensors Class
     + It is designed to work on the [ZUMO32U4 robot](https://www.pololu.com/docs/0J63/all) using the [Arduino Integrated Development Enviornment](https://www.arduino.cc/en/Main/Software)
 + The functions are outlined in the header file
-    + They are used to return whether the robot is on a line of tape and to print line sensor readings to the robot's display
+    + They are used to return the distance of the robot to an object
-	+ The boolean methods of the class are isInRing, isOnEdge, isOutBounds
-	+ The getRegion method returns where the robot is in the ring
+	+ A printiong method is also included
-	+ The printAllSensors method displays the 3 used line sensor values on the robot's lcd

 + An example file is provided
-    + It uses this library and the Drive library to keep the robot in a ring of tape
-	+ The complex navigation program uses an extra line of tape on the outside of the ring to allow the robot to know when it lost a match
+    +It prints the robot's position to its lcd

 [The dependency library may be found here](http://pololu.github.io/zumo-32u4-arduino-library/)